Automattic/ad-code-manager/readme.txt

 Ad Code Manager gives non-developers an interface in the WordPress admin for configuring your complex set of ad codes.

-To set things up, you'll need to add small template tags to your theme where you'd like your ads to appear.
-These are called "ad tags."
-Then, you'll need to define a common set of parameters for your ad provider.
-These parameters include all of the tag IDs you've established in your template, the default script URL, the default output, etc.
+Some code-level configuration is necessary to setup Ad Code Manager.
+Ad tags must be added (via `do_action`) to your theme's template files where you'd like ads to appear.
+Also, a common set of parameters must be defined for your ad provider.
+This includes the tag IDs used by your template, the default URL for your ad provider, and the default HTML surrounding that URL.

-Once this code-level configuration is in place, the Ad Code Manager admin interface will allow you to add new ad codes, modify the parameters for your script URL, and define conditionals to determine when the ad code appears.
+Once this configuration is in place, the Ad Code Manager admin interface will allow you to add new ad codes, modify the parameters for your script URL, and define conditionals to determine when the ad code appears.
 Conditionals are core WordPress functions like is_page(), is_category(), or your own custom functions that evaluate certain expression and then return true or false.

-Ad Code Manager currently works with Doubleclick for Publishers.
-However, all logic is abstracted.
-This means that you can configure ACM for your ad provider relatively easy.
-You might want to check providers/doubleclick-for-publishers.php to get the idea.
+Ad Code Manager currently works with Doubleclick for Publishers by default.
+However, all logic is abstracted which means that you can configure ACM for any ad provider relatively easy.
+Check `providers/doubleclick-for-publishers.php` for an idea of how to extend ACM to suit your needs.

 [Fork the plugin on Github](https://github.com/Automattic/Ad-Code-Manager) and [follow our development blog](http://adcodemanager.wordpress.com/).